Shops and Businesses

 In Victorian times Gringley was fairly self sufficient.
 The 1864 Business Directory incidates there were a variety of shops and businesses.
 Gringley even had its own policeman, J. Earp (no relation).
 Gradually over time shops closed and by the early 1970s only Cross Hill Stores and the Post Office next to the Blue Bell on the High Street remained.

 and the general stores behind the cart (now Trust Cottage)

 1935.
 Bill Hunter outside Masons Butchers, High Street, (opposite the church)

 1900s.
-Gringley Central Stores (now Ridgewood, opposite Horsewells Street).
+Gringley Central Stores (now Ridgewood House)

-Known as Dixons, then Blackwells - closed in 1963.
+Known as Dixons, then Blackwells - closed in 1963

 Saddlers Shop, High Street, opposite Ravenhill.
-(Saddlers Cottage to the left of the shop).
+(Saddlers Cottage to the left of the shop)

 Rennisons, cycle repairs.
 High Street (next to Montem House)

-Rennisons Garage more recently c.1980s (Buttercross Cottage now stands on the site).
+Rennisons Garage more recently c.1980s (Buttercross Cottage now stands on the site)

 The Post Office C1930s (now North/South Beeches), High Street